Dr Shannon Webber

 He was subsequently accepted onto the Queensland Oral and Maxillofacial Training Program where he undertook 7 years of Advanced Surgical Training which included completing a Dental Degree through the University of Queensland.
 He has undertaken his Oral and Maxillofacial Surgical Training at The Princess Alexandria Hospital, Royal Brisbane and Women's Hospital, Royal Children's Hospital and The Mater Adults and Children's Hospitals and was awarded his Specialty Fellowship in Oral and Maxillofacial Surgery - FRACDS(OMS), in 2010.

 He has presented at Local, State and International Meetings and is actively involved in research.
-Dr Webber is a Visiting Oral and Maxillofacial Surgeon to the Gold Coast University Hospital where he is the Supervisor of Training and enjoys passing on his knowledge and surgical expertise to Medical and Dental students, Local Practitioners and future Oral and Maxillofacial Surgeons.
+Dr Webber was a Visiting Oral and Maxillofacial Surgeon to the Gold Coast University Hospital for over a decade.
+He was the Supervisor of Training and enjoyed passing on his knowledge and surgical expertise to Medical and Dental students, Local Practitioners and future Oral and Maxillofacial Surgeons.

-Dr Shannon Webber practices privately at both ends of the Gold Coast (Pindara and John Flynn Hospital and Tweed Day Surgery) and also visits Ballina, thus providing a comprehensive service to the entire Gold Coast and Greater Northern Rivers Region.
+Dr Shannon Webber practices privately at both ends of the Gold Coast (Pindara Hospital and Tweed Day Surgery) and also visits Ballina, thus providing a comprehensive service to the entire Gold Coast and Greater Northern Rivers Region.

 Dr Webber is currently a member of the following professional associations:

 IAOMS (International Association of Oral and Maxillofacial Surgeons)